oxc-project/javascript-parser-in-rust/docs/ast.md

 ```

 :::note
-The above example is taken from [this blog post](https://adeschamps.github.io/enum-size)
+This example is taken from [this blog post](https://adeschamps.github.io/enum-size)
 :::

 As for the `Expression` and `Statement` enums, they can take up to more than 200 bytes with our current setup.